How to Grow Aromatic Lavender Plants

 We recommend planting some along the house under your windows, so the scent

-can waft inside in the breeze.
+indoors, too.
+Just make sure to place them in a sunny window.
 Most varieties are under 1 1/2 feet.
 They

 can grow up to two feet tall.